Pixel art: 2000s

-After the golden age of the demoscene pixel art in the 1990s, many notable pixel artists of that milieu took a break from pixel art in the 2000s - although some made an early transition to join Pixelation and Pixel Joint, such as Gas 13 and Tomic.
+After the golden age of demoscene pixel art in the 1990s, many notable pixel artists of that milieu took a break from pixel art in the 2000s - although some made an early transition to join Pixelation and Pixel Joint, such as Gas 13 and Tomic.
 While activity did decline, the demoscene continued to explore pixel art on platforms from the late 1980s and early 1990s, particularly using the Commodore 64 and Atari computers.

-Pixel doll communities grew rapidly during the 2000s, in large part due to the continued growth of forums, message boards and chat services.
-With websites like the Doll Palace, Eden Enchanted, DeviantArt, and many personal websites, pixel dolls was increasingly recognized as a new art form, with public feedback, competition, tutorials, best practices, and rules of conduct.
+Pixel doll communities grew rapidly during the 2000s, in large part due to the continued growth of forums, message boards, and chat services.
+With websites like the Doll Palace, Eden Enchanted, DeviantArt, and many personal websites, pixel dolls were increasingly recognized as a new art form, with public feedback, competition, tutorials, best practices, and rules of conduct.
 The 2000s were arguably the height of pixel doll popularity, in part because of various online communities that made use of pixel dolls for avatars and the popularity of internet forums in an age before social media.
 Despite this, there was relatively little interaction between the pixel doll communities and other pixel art communities such as Pixel Joint, Pixelation, or the demoscene.

 In video games for computers and consoles during the 2000s, pixel art was largely abandoned in favor of more modern graphics, particularly based on 3D.
 Many professional game artists who had been working with pixel art either left the industry or switched to other forms of digital art.
 This arguably contributed to pixel art establishing itself as an independent art form, practiced mostly by independent artists rather than game industry employees.
 There are a few notable exceptions, such as Habbo Hotel, which inspired a great amount of isometric pixel art, and Advance Wars, for Game Boy Advance.